 Lost wallets are the leading cause of identity theft.
 Only carry the card(s) you plan to use on your trip, and leave your checkbook and the rest of your cards at home.
 If you decide to bring more than one credit card, consider stashing the extra, along with account information and customer service numbers for the cards you have with you, in a hotel safe or other secure location.

 Before you book that zip-lining, parasailing or river rafting trip, check online for any customer reviews.
 Seeing what others have to say about the company and the excursion can help you choose a safe and well-run adventure.
+Many people rely on Trip Advisor to find out what prior experiences have been.

 Travel like a Local

-When visiting any location, know your surroundings and plan your route in advance.
+When visiting any location, especially overseas, know your surroundings and plan your route in advance.
 Be aware of how the locals talk and dress, and consider whether certain actions will make you stand out as a tourist.

 Check the Weather